The Marmot with the CollarDiary of a Philosopher

 M.03.02.01.01b / M.176

-I fled, so as not to be distracted by the lamentations that fill the burrows of the neighbourhood.
+I fled, so as not to be distracted by the lamentations that fill the Burrows of the neighbourhood.
 My flight brought me the most beautiful of strolls.

 For a long time now, I have felt myself drawn toward a certain cave, which opens in the cliff wall, above my place, access to which seemed possible.
 I don’t know why I delayed so long before making the ascent.
 Perhaps I feared, without daring to admit it, lest there should be some hidden mystery in this natural lair.
 Half by chance, half by premeditated design, it is in this direction that I turned my flight.
 My heart was beginning to beat a little when I put in my head at the entrance; but I saw nothing except what was perfectly beautiful, and I promised myself to return.

 The opening is narrow; but the cave itself is spacious, in the form of a vault.
 The walls are tapestried with crystals of violet, some very big, others fine like needles.
-A spring gushes from the rock; it creates at the bottom of the cave a little lake, whose clear water rests over mosses.
+A spring gushes from the rock; it creates at the bottom of the cave a little lake, whose clear waters lie over mosses.
 Some grasses bend over this mirror their stems, charged with colourful spikelets, and in a cleft of the rock, at the entrance, a clump of little Golden Violets bathes its leaves in a small murmuring stream.

 It appears that no animal has ever made its abode in this enchanted cavern.
 If anyone dwells here, it can only be one of the spirits of the mountain.
 This water is more limpid than pearls of dew ever were, and it has a taste of crystal which other waters do not possess.
 I only wet the margin of my lips.
 I was afraid to sully it.
 The falling droplets produced a musical sound.